alschroe/AzureIoTHack/challenges_pi/00_pi_setup.md

 To work properly with all the different moving bits and parts we want to connect in this Hackathon, we will have to do quite a bit of setting up.
 Make sure you have everything on hand that you need:
 - your local machine (any computer or set up a virtual machine if you do not feel like installing any additional stuff on your machine)
-- an Azure subscription (go to https://azure.microsoft.com/en-us/free/ and create a new free tier account)
+- An Azure subscription: It has been created for you and you should have received your access credentials.
+Go to [https://portal.azure.com](https://portal.azure.com) and try login in with your credentials.
+If this is not possible, please reach out to your contact person.
-- a Raspberry Pi 4 with charging cable and micro SD
+- A Raspberry Pi 4 with charging cable and micro SD
-- a Sense HAT, which will collect all the data
+- A Sense HAT, which will collect all the data
 - Optional but preferred:
     - An SD Adapter depending on whether or not your device has an SD or micro SD slot - with preinstalled Raspberry Pi OS on your micro SD card, this is not needed but still preferred
     - Desktop/Monitor (with micro hdmi adapter), keyboard, mouse <br>